A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: An Improved Rank Histogram Filter

 \subsection{The Rank Histogram Filter}

-The RHF \cite{Anderson10} transforms samples from the prior on $Z$ into samples from the posterior $Z|y$ using an approximation of
+The RHF \cite{Anderson10} transforms samples from the prior on $Z$ into samples from the posterior $Z|Y=y$ using an approximation of

 where $F_Z$ is the prior cdf of $Z$ and $F_+$ is the posterior cdf of $Z|Y=y$.
 Both cdfs are estimated from piecewise approximations of the prior and the likelihood.
-Note that for non-atomic distributions the samples $z_i$ can be sorted without ties with probability 1, and let $z_{k_1}<\ldots<z_{k_N}$.
+Let $z_{k_1}<\ldots<z_{k_N}$ be a sorted permutation of the samples $z_1,\ldots,z_N$.
+(Note that for non-atomic distributions the samples $z_i$ can be sorted without ties with probability 1.)
 To represent the prior, the range of $Z$ is broken into $N+1$ subintervals where the left and right boundaries are the boundaries of the domain, and the interior boundaries are $z_{k_i}$.
 Each subinterval is assumed to account for total probability $1/(N+1)$.
 The prior pdf is represented as piecewise-constant on each of the interior subintervals:

 In the tails $p(z)$ is represented as a Gaussian pdf using the empirical mean and standard deviation of the sample, and with each tail rescaled to have total probability $1/(N+1)$.
 (When the domain of $Z$ is not $\mathbb{R}$ one can instead set one or both tails to piecewise-constant, as needed.)
-From this representation it is straightforward to obtain the prior cdf $F_Z$; it is only necessary to evaluate this cdf at $z_{k_i}$, where it takes values $k_i/(N+1)$.
+From this representation it is straightforward to obtain the prior cdf $F_Z$; it is only necessary to evaluate this cdf at $z_{k_i}$, where it takes values $i/(N+1)$.

 The RHF approximates the likelihood $[y|z]$ as a piecewise function defined on the same subintervals as the prior.
 On the interior subintervals the likelihood is simply the piecewise-linear interpolant of the likelihood evaluated at $z_{k_i}$.
 In the original presentation of \cite{Anderson10} the likelihood was modeled as Gaussian in the tails, though the simpler form of approximating it as a constant in the tails was adopted more recently by Anderson in \cite{Anderson19}, and this simpler form is used here.
 Specifically